 Too much fertilizer can cause leaves to turn yellow.
 Back off on the fertilizer if you suspect this is the issue.
-Using a slow-release fertilizer in early spring and midsummer is usually enough for palm trees.
+Using a slow-release fertilizer that's specifically formulated for palms in early spring and midsummer is usually enough for palm trees.

 Excessive pruning can also cause issues for palm trees.
 Cutting palm fronds prematurely, even if they're browning, can take energy away from the tree.
 Pruning requirements vary by species, but it's usually best to wait until the frond is fully brown or falls to a 90-degree angle before pruning.

 Palm Tree Nutritional Deficiencies

 Performing a soil test to determine nutritional deficiencies is the key to diagnosing nutritional deficiencies; second-guessing doesn't work.
 Potassium deficiencies cause translucent yellow, orange or bronze spots along the sharp edges of palm leaves, usually starting with older foliage.
 Slow-release potassium sulfate applied with slow-release magnesium can correct the issue while maintaining the proper potassium and magnesium balance.
 This can also help with a magnesium deficiency, which shows up as a lemon-yellow band on the margins and green centers on older foliage.